Should I File a Property Damage Claim? Three Questions to Help You Decide

 If You Decide to File a Claim

-If you have decided to file a claim, you'll want to notify your insurance company as promptly as possible.
-Getting the process started will allow your insurance company to help you faster.
-In the meantime, if you make temporary repairs, you should keep a copy of all receipts and provide them to your Claim professional.
+If you’ve decided to file a claim, you'll want to notify your insurance company as promptly as possible.
+The sooner they receive notification, the sooner they can start helping you.
+In the meantime, if you make temporary repairs, keep a copy of all receipts and ask your Claim professional to review them and let you know if they’ll be covered.
+In the event you’re unable to stay in your home, keep track of expenses that may be reimbursed if you have Loss of Use coverage.

-If you’re a Travelers customer and you don’t know whether to file a homeowners claim, contact us.
+If you’re a Travelers customer and need help determining if you need to file a homeowners claim, or how to go about it, please contact us today.

 More Prepare & Prevent